phi-grib/flame_ws/README.md

 python flame-ws.py
 ```

-To access the web graphical interface, open a web brower and enter the address *http://localhost:8081*
+To access the web graphical interface, open a web browser and enter the address *http://localhost:8081*

 The web page contains two tabs